 2b.
 To make dough by hand: Stir together both types of flour, sugar and salt in a large mixing bowl.
 In a separate bowl, whisk egg and oil together.
 Add dissolved yeast and egg/oil mixture to flour mixture.
 Using a wooden spoon, mix until all the ingredients come together and form a ball.
 Sprinkle a bit of white bread flour on the counter and dump out the contents of the bowl.
 Knead by hand for about 10 minutes.
 As you are kneading, if the dough seems too sticky, knead in a bit more flour.
 You want a soft but not sticky dough.

-3. Lightly oil a large bowl or tupperware container.
-Form dough into a ball and place inside container, rolling it around so it is completely covered in the oil.
-At this point you can cover container with plastic wrap and let sit on counter until almost doubled in bulk, about 90 minutes, or you can cover and put it in the fridge overnight and continue the next day.
+3. If using raisins, use your fingers to poke the raisins deep into the center of the dough.
+Knead for a minute and then form the dough into a ball and transfer it to a large oiled mixing bowl.
+Turn dough until all sides are coated.
+Cover the bowl with plastic wrap and let sit on counter until almost doubled in bulk, about 90 minutes, or you can cover and put it in the fridge overnight and continue the next day.

 4. After the dough has risen , gently knead again, to punch the dough down.
 If you have a scale, weigh dough and divide into 5 equal pieces (or you can do 3 pieces for a simple 3 rope braid).
 Roll our each piece into a rope about 12 inches in length, making sure the ropes are slightly thicker in the middle and tapered at the ends.
 Lay the ropes out on the counter and attach them by pinching together at the top.